jmyeary/Revature-Project-0-Inventory/README.md

 > Project utilizes MongoDB so it will only work with that technology.
 Not compatible with SQL or other RDBs.

+* Ensure the following variables are adjusted for your particular database:

+cluster = MongoClient("YOUR SERVER IP")
+db = cluster["YOUR CLUSTER NAME"]

+#collection 1 is on-hand inventory
+collection1 = db["YOUR COLLECTION1"]

+#collection2 is master collection
+collection2 = db["YOUR COLLECTION2"]

+#collection 3 is inventory on-order
+collection3 = db["YOUR COLLECTION3"]

 ## Usage